-We adopted the 2006 Stock Option and Incentive Plan (the "Plan"), under which the board of directors may grant incentive or non-qualified stock options and stock grants to key employees, directors, advisors and consultants of the Company.
-The Plan was amended at various dates by the Board of Directors to increase the number of shares of common stock issuable under the Plan to 3,838,750 as of December 31, 2021, and in June 2017 stockholders approved an amendment to extend the termination date of the Plan to January 1, 2026 and to ratify all of our option grants made after January 1, 2016 (the "Amended Plan").
+We adopted the 2006 Stock Option and Incentive Plan (the "Plan"), under which the board of directors may grant incentive or non-qualified stock options and stock grants to key employees, directors, advisors and our consultants.
+The Plan was amended at various dates by the Board of Directors to increase the reserved shares of common stock issuable under the Plan to 3,838,750 as of December 31, 2022, and in June 2017 stockholders approved an amendment to extend the termination date of the Plan to January 1, 2026 and to ratify all of our option grants issued after January 1, 2016 (the "Amended Plan").

 Stock options vest based upon the terms within the individual option grants, with an acceleration of the unvested portion of such options upon a change in control event, as defined in the Amended Plan.
 The options are not transferable except by will or domestic relations order.
 The option price per share under the Amended Plan cannot be less than the fair market value of the underlying shares on the date of the grant.
-The number of shares remaining available for future issuance under the Amended Plan as of December 31, 2021 and 2020 was 764,768 and 1,022,768, respectively.
+The number of shares remaining available for future issuance under the Amended Plan as of December 31, 2022 and 2021 was 146,393 and 764,768, respectively.